emilynordmann/workshop-dataviz/docs/02-intro-to-r.md

 ## Workshop set-up check {#workshop-prep}

-Restart your R sessino and then run the below code.
+Restart your R session and then run the below code by copying and pasting it all into the console and then hitting enter.
 If you have managed to install and update all software and packages as required, it should run without issue and produce the below histograms.

-If you get the error `there is no package called...`, make sure you have installed all the packages listed in Section\ \@ref(install-package).

-If you are having technical issues working on your own machine and cannot get the below code to run, please use [RStudio Cloud](https://rstudio.cloud/) for the workshop as there will not be time to troubleshoot installation problems.
+It will produce some messages that look like errors involving `stat_bin`, don't worry, they aren't errors and we'll explain what these messages mean in the workshop.

 ```r